ManassehV2/PgBackup.NET/README.md

 # PostgreSQL backup

-This package is a simple wrapper of postgresql's pg_dump client tool which can be used to take postgres database backups on demand from your .NET core or .NET framework applications.
+This package is a simple wrapper of postgresql's pg_dump client tool and can be used to take postgres database backups on demand from your .NET core or .NET framework applications.
 Please refer https://www.postgresql.org/docs/current/libpq-pgpass.html for setting up the .pgpass file for the package to use to authentication to the database server,

 ## Installation Instructions